microsoft/vscode-nodebook/README.md

 In the direction from VS Code to the debug adapter (`onWillReceiveMessage`) we use the `dumpCell` method again because it will ensure that the cell's content is dumped to a temporary file before the path to this file is used to patch the source object.

 In the other direction (`onDidSendMessage`) the dictionary is used to find the notebook cell for a given file path.
-If successfull, the source object is patched with the cell's URI and the display name of the source is set to the notebook's base name followed by the cell's index with the notebook.
+If successfull, the source object is patched with the cell's URI and the display name of the source is set to the notebook's base name followed by the cell's index within the notebook.